 Illustrative image

-Should eat in the morning, not in the evening
+It's best to eat it in the morning, not in the evening.

 According to MSc.
 Dr. Dzoãn Thị Tường Vi (former Head of Nutrition Department, Hospital 198): Because mooncakes are high in calories, they are a good breakfast option when people need to replenish energy after a good night's sleep.
 However, mooncakes should not be eaten in the evening or immediately after a full meal because it will cause energy to accumulate, easily leading to overweight, obesity, and increased cholesterol in the blood.